Social media has been connected to mental health issues

 The promise of social media was to bring us all together.
 We can keep up with friends and family in other parts of the world, see what they’re up to, and chat any time, day or night.
 Ironically, social media has led to less real-life socializing.
 That’s bad for a number of reasons.
 For one, it makes people feel lonelier than if they had less contact with their friends and family.
 One reason, as noted above, is that social media use encourages unhealthy comparison.
 Another reason is that online engagement replaces real-life engagement and it’s a poor substitute.
 Real-life social interaction is much richer.
 You share experiences with people you like and you communicate on more levels than just text or images.
 Time spent together in real life leads to deeper, more meaningful interactions.
 You just don’t get the same sense of connection interacting through social media and that sense of connection is crucial for a strong recovery.

 One important part of recovery is managing the influences in your life.
 For example, it’s important to limit contact with people you primarily associate with drugs or alcohol.
 Many social media platforms, especially Facebook, make it hard to manage those connections.
-Even if you unfollow and unfriend people who might undermine your recovery, you can get dragged into third party interactions.
-What’s more, people love to post pictures of themselves having fun at bars, clubs, parties, and vacations.
+Even if you unfollow and unfriend people who might undermine your recovery, you can get dragged into third-party interactions.
+What’s more, people love to post pictures of themselves having fun at bars, clubs, parties, and on vacations.
 Constant exposure to friends drinking and having fun without you is not good for recovery.
 Since those images are hard to avoid, it may be better just to limit your social media use.

 There are many compelling reasons to get plenty of sleep, especially if you’re recovering from addiction.
 Insomnia has been linked to a greater risk of mental health issues, including anxiety and depression.
 Inadequate sleep also has negative effects on cognition.
 Even missing a couple hours of sleep can impair your concentration, memory, willpower, foresight, and emotional regulation, all of which are crucial for recovery.
 Unfortunately, social media use can disrupt sleep.
 Many people lie in bed, endlessly scrolling through Facebook, Twitter, Instagram, or Reddit instead of actually sleeping.
 Even a brief look at your phone before bed can impair your sleep by exposing you to blue light, which interrupts your melatonin production, making it harder to sleep.